-1. To ensure the SEN and Disability Act and relevant Codes of Practice and guidance are implemented effectively across the school.

-2. To ensure equality of opportunity for, and to eliminate prejudice and discrimination against, children with additional learning needs and any other needs identified on the Statement of Special Educational Needs.

-3. To continually monitor the progress of all pupils, to identify needs as they arise and to provide support as early as possible.

-4. To provide full access to the curriculum through differentiated planning by class teachers, and use of support staff as appropriate.
+- 1. To ensure the ALN and Equality Act 2010 and relevant Codes of Practice and guidance are implemented effectively across the school. - 2.
+To ensure equality of opportunity for, and to eliminate prejudice and discrimination against, children with additional learning needs and any other needs identified on the Statement of Special Educational Needs/EHCP/IDP - 3.
+To continually monitor the progress of all pupils, to identify needs as they arise and to provide support as early as possible. - 4.
+To provide full access to the curriculum\ through differentiated planning by class teachers and use of support staff as appropriate.

-(Except where disapplication, arising from a Statement occurs, disapplication is in the minority, and we aim to offer the full curriculum to our pupils.)
+(\Except where disapplication, arising from a Statement occurs, disapplication is in the minority, and we aim to offer the full curriculum to our pupils.)

-5. To ensure that pupils with ALN are perceived positively by all members of the school community, and that an ethos of inclusive provision is positively valued and promoted by all staff, supported by parents/carers.

-6. To ensure that we meet the needs of all pupils who access our school facilities.

-7. To enable pupils to leave Orbis Education and Care having achieved to the best of their individual ability in the basic skills of literacy, numeracy and social independence, with the relevant life skills to equip them for adult life.

-8. To involve parents/carers at every stage of planning to meet their child's additional needs, particularly annual reviews, progress reviews and parents' evenings.
+- 5. To ensure that pupils with ALN are perceived positively by all members of the school community, and that an ethos of inclusive provision is positively valued and promoted by all staff, supported by parents/carers. - 6.
+To ensure that we meet the needs of all pupils who access our school facilities. - 7.
+To enable pupils to leave Orbis Education and Care having achieved to the best of their individual ability in the basic skills of literacy, numeracy and social independence, with the relevant life skills to equip them for adult life. - 8.
+To involve parents/carers at every stage of planning to meet their child's additional needs, particularly annual reviews, PEP's, progress reviews and parents' evenings. - 9.
+To involve the pupils themselves in planning and in any decision making which affects them. - 10.
+To continuously review and evaluate existing provision to promote effective whole school inclusion policies and practice.

-This document relates to Article 23 (Every child with a disability has the right to live a full and decent life with dignity and independence, and to play an active part in the community.
-Governments must do all they can to provide support to disabled children.) of the UN Convention the Rights of the Child.
-This organisation is committed to safeguarding and promoting the welfare of children and young people

-9. To involve the pupils themselves in planning and in any decision making which affects them.

-10. To continuously review and evaluate existing provision to promote effective whole school inclusion policies and practice.